The perfect Minestrone recipe (VeGaN)

 • Scrub and dice the potato.
 Drain the red beans, then set aside.

-• Heat 2 tablespoons of oil in a large saucepan over a medium heat.
-Add the garlic, onion, carrots, celery, leek, oregano and bay and cook slowly for about 15 minutes, or until the vegetables have softened, stirring occasionally.
+• Heat 2 tablespoons of oil in a large saucepan over medium heat.
+Add the garlic, onion, carrots, celery, leek, oregano, and bay, and cook slowly for about 15 minutes, or until the vegetables have softened, stirring occasionally.

 • Add the potato, red beans, and chopped tomatoes, then pour in the vegetable stock.
 Stir well.

-• Cover with a lid and bring everything slowly to the boil, then simmer for about 30 minutes, or until the potato is cooked through.
+• Cover with a lid and bring everything slowly to a boil, then simmer for about 30 minutes, or until the potato is cooked through.

 • Pack or wrap the pasta in a clean tea towel.
 Using a rolling pin or your hand, bash it against a hard surface.
 The pasta should be broken into smaller pieces.
 Thanks to this the soup will get the extra thickness.